Storytelling: A powerful wellness tool

 Our brain during storytelling

-Here are six ways that you can start incorporating storytelling into your daily life today:
+5 ways that you can start incorporating storytelling into your daily life today:

 1) Use as a replacement for the standard 'yeah, not bad' reply

 In Australia in particular, we have a terrible habit of responding with 'yeah, not bad' when asked how we are.
-This is not only reasonably negative (is 'not bad' the best we can hope for?), but it also doesn't leave the door open for any kind of meaningful dialogue with the other person.
+This is not only reasonably negative (is 'not bad' the best we can hope for?), but it also doesn't leave the door open for much meaningful dialogue with the other person.
 Instead, think of the most interesting thing that has recently happened to you, and tell a brief story around that experience.

 2) Put your phone down when waiting/bored/taking a break/commuting